Options for Scar Therapy After Plastic SurgeryMay 1, 2017

 Shelly M. Xie, BS; Kevin Small, MD; Ran Stark MD; Ryan S. Constantine, BA; Jordan P. Farkas, MD; Jeffrey M. Kenkel, MD.
 A Novel Thighplasty Technique for Patients after Massive Weight Loss.
 Aesthetic Surgery Journal.
 Accepted.

 ABOUT THE AUTHORDr.
 Kevin Small is a plastic surgeon at New York Bariatric Group.
-He is a well-known innovator and an educator in the fields of plastic and reconstructive surgery.
+He is a well-known innovator and educator in the fields of plastic and reconstructive surgery.
 He has received many honors and awards citing his excellence in academics, teaching, and research from prestigious organizations such as the American Society of Plastic Surgery, the American Society of Aesthetic Plastic Surgery, and the Plastic Surgery Educational Foundation.